Billy Joe Tolliver: Atlanta Falcons

 After the 1992 season, Tolliver was a restricted free agent.
 Wilson signed a contract with the Saints, and to replace him the Falcons signed Bobby Hebert.
 Tolliver signed a one-year contract in August, after holding out for a time.
 Tolliver started the 1993 season as the third-string quarterback behind Hebert and Miller.
 However, Miller re-injured his left knee in late September, making Tolliver the main backup to Hebert.
 Tolliver made his first start against the Los Angeles Rams, but was injured in his second start against the Saints; the Falcons signed Chris Hakel as a result of the injury.
 Tolliver finished the season in occasional relief for Hebert, who remained bothered by injuries.
 Over the course of the year, Tolliver played in seven games and threw for just under 500 yards, and became a free agent after the season ended.

+Houston Oilers

 In early September 1994, Tolliver was signed to a contract by the Houston Oilers.
 He was originally the third-string quarterback, but ineffectiveness by Bucky Richardson led Tolliver to relieve him in a game against the Cleveland Browns.
 Tolliver played well enough to be considered for the starting job the following week due to Cody Carlson dealing with injuries.
 Tolliver made his first start in a game against the Raiders, but played inconsistently over seven starts and was replaced by Richardson in the season finale against the New York Jets.
 After finishing the season, Tolliver became a free agent and left the NFL.